-In Article 30 the CRPD begins by stating that nations shall, "recognize the right of persons with disabilities to take part on an equal basis with others in cultural life, and shall take all appropriate measures to ensure that persons with disabilities."
+Article 30, the CRPD states that nations shall "recognize the right of persons with disabilities to take part on an equal basis with others in cultural life, and shall take all appropriate measures to ensure that persons with disabilities."
 It says we have the right to enjoy access to cultural materials that are presented in formats that are accessible.
 It also says we have the right to enjoy access to television programming, theater, films, as well as additional cultural activities that are also in accessible formats.
-People with disabilities have the right to enjoy access to places for cultural performances and services that include museums, theaters, cinemas, tourism services, libraries and to the extent possible - access to monuments and sites of national cultural importance.
+People with disabilities have the right to enjoy access to places for cultural performances and services that include museums, theaters, cinemas, tourism services, libraries, and to the extent possible - access to monuments and sites of national cultural importance.

-The Convention continues to say that nations shall, "take appropriate measures to enable persons with disabilities to have the opportunity to develop and utilize their creative, artistic and intellectual potential, not only for their own benefit, but also for the enrichment of society."
+The Convention continues to say that nations shall "take appropriate measures to enable persons with disabilities to have the opportunity to develop and utilize their creative, artistic and intellectual potential, not only for their benefit but also for the enrichment of society."
 We have the right to access forms of media that are accessible, as well as a variety of cultural venues.
-We also have the right to make use of these same things through expression of our own disability cultures for the benefit of society and ourselves.
-With the rights to such a variety of forms of media and other venues available to us, the potential for continued and enhanced participation of people with disabilities in cultural media and venues will hopefully increase as nations pursue the Convention and our rights.
-People with disabilities and society as a whole will benefit from our participation in cultural media and venues.
+We also have the right to use these same things by expressing our disability cultures to benefit society and ourselves.
+With the rights to various media and other venues available to us, the potential for continued and enhanced participation of people with disabilities in cultural media and venues will hopefully increase as nations pursue the Convention and our rights.
+People with disabilities and society will benefit from our participation in cultural media and venues.

-As nations that have signed or ratified the Convention on the Rights of Persons with Disabilities work towards greater equality and inclusion of people with disabilities within their societies, it is important for them to remember Article 30.
+As nations that have signed or ratified the Convention on the Rights of Persons with Disabilities work towards greater equality and inclusion of people with disabilities within their societies, they need to remember Article 30.
 The rights of people with disabilities presented throughout the CRPD are all important to the now one-billion people who experience a form of disability throughout the world.
 Article 30 of the Convention presents us with the rights we need to pursue involvement on cultural, recreational, and leisure levels within societies.